 Response: These data apply to all plots across vegetation type, as in the current Figure 3.
 We have updated the figure caption (currently Figure 4) to reflect this.

 Lines 464-468: Consider adding a sentence to clarify that cumulative shallow soil water gain is not the same thing as cumulative soil water infiltration.
 While the definition is clear in Appendix B, it seems appropriate to remind readers that they are different especially because plants probably respond to the timing of and cumulative infiltration of surface waters to soils rather than episodic inputs estimated by the soil water gain metric.

+Response: We added the following sentence to clarify the cumulative soil water gain metric: “Cumulative soil water gain reflects any detectable increase in VWC of shallow soil, however it does not always reflect change in storage or availability of water for vegetation uptake.”

 Lines 509-517: A comparison of fire severity between the SCB and ICB is warranted here.
 The two basins burned very differently in this respect.